lfrei/kafka-training/witness-protection.md

 Hints:

 * After a new segment is created, we need to send a new message to the same partition to kick-off compaction.
-* You can use AKHQ to send a tombstone: http://localhost:8080/ui/docker-kafka-server/topic/mysql-01-events/produce
+* You can use AKHQ to send a tombstone: [Cloud AKHQ](http://myVMsIP:8080/ui/docker-kafka-server/topic/mysql-01-events/produce) or [Local AKHQ](http://localhost:8080/ui/docker-kafka-server/topic/mysql-01-events/produce)
   * Select **Tombstone** checkbox
   * Select the correct partition with the events of the agent